awsdocs/aws-certificate-user-guide/doc_source/acm-limits.md

 ## Number of Private CAs and Certificates<a name="limit-private-ca"></a>

 ACM is integrated with ACM PCA\.
 You can use the ACM console, AWS CLI, or ACM API to request private certificates from an existing private certificate authority \(CA\)\.
 The certificates are managed within the ACM environment and have the same restrictions as public certificates issued by ACM\.
 For more information, see [Request a Private Certificate](gs-acm-request-private.md)\.
 You can also issue private certificates by using the standalone ACM PCA service\.
-For more information, see [Issue a Private Certificate](http://docs.aws.amazon.com/acm-pca/latest/userguide/PcaIssueCert.html)\.
+For more information, see [Issue a Private Certificate](https://docs.aws.amazon.com/acm-pca/latest/userguide/PcaIssueCert.html)\.
 You can create 10 private CAs and 50,000 private certificates for each\.

+**Note**
+A private CA that has been deleted will count towards your limit until the end of its restoration period\.
+For more information, see [Delete Your Private CA](https://docs.aws.amazon.com/acm-pca/latest/userguide/PCADeleteCA.html)\.